-Clinical Associate Professor, Department of Pediatrics, Faculty of Medicine, UBC
+Clinical Professor, Department of Pediatrics, Faculty of Medicine, UBC

 Associate Director & Sports Injury Specialist, BC Injury Research & Prevention Unit, BC Children's Hospital

 Director, Canadian Hospitals Injury Reporting & Prevention Program (CHIRPP), BC Children’s Hospital

 Dr. Shelina Babul is the Associate Director and Sports Injury Specialist with the BC Injury Research and Prevention Unit, BC Children’s Hospital.
 She focuses primarily on sport and recreational evidence-based research and knowledge implementation, with a particular specialization in concussions/traumatic brain injuries and their prevention, recognition, treatment, and management.
 She is the Director of BC Children’s Hospital Canadian Hospitals Injury Reporting and Prevention Program, a Clinical Professor in the Department of Pediatrics, UBC; an Investigator with the BC Children’s Hospital Research Institute and the Djavad Mowafaghian Centre for Brain Health, UBC.
 She is the chair and/or member of several provincial and national concussion advisory committees.
 Dr. Babul is the recipient of a BC Hockey Safety Award and the Brain Injury Association of Canada Prevention and Awareness Award and was nominated for the 2019 YWCA Women of Distinction Award.

 Dr. Babul’s area of focus include:

 1) Identifying and addressing critical gaps in injury prevention;

 2) TBI/Concussion-specific research and related strategies to promote uptake of proven and effective interventions; and

 3) Coordination of TBI/concussion efforts locally, provincially, and nationally.